luisoala/non-iid-ssdl/docs/index.md

 <!--!# Recommendations and Closing Thoughts
 TODO: closing thoughs-->
 # Data Used
+All data can be found [here](https://drive.google.com/drive/folders/1CFJdMxcX96BGJ2L7cotLAJNKWcpZba7k?usp=sharing).
+Note that when you use our bash scripts to reproduce experiments the necessary data will automatically be downloaded.
+Below you can find a short summary of the datasets.
 ![useful image]({{ site.url }}/assets/table1.png)
 # Questions?
 If you have questions regarding the code or the paper or if would like to discuss ideas please open an issue in the [repo](https://github.com/luisoala/mixmood).